toonsevrin/simplechain/README.md

 # simplechain
-Simple go blockchain (no consensus/networking) implementation to train my blockchain skills
+Simple go blockchain (no consensus/networking) implementation to train my blockchain skills...

-## behavior
-### Longer chain
-When a node receives a
+Websockets would have been better for tethering